Peergos/book/src/overview/overview.md

  - **Secure messaging**, with optional interop with actual email
  - **Independent** of the central SSL CA trust architecture, and the domain name system
  - **Self hostable** - A user should be able to easily run Peergos on a machine in their home and get their own Peergos storage space, and social communication platform from it
- - Secure web interface as well as desktop clients, native folder sync, and a command line interface
+ - Secure *web interface* as well as desktop clients, native folder sync, and a command line interface
  - Do not rely on any cryptocurrency
- - Enable users to collaborate, editing a document in place concurrently
+ - Enable users to *collaborate*, editing a document in place concurrently
- - Secure real time chat, and video conferencing able to handle 100s of participants, fully end-to-end encrypted
+ - Secure real time chat, and *video conferencing* able to handle 100s of participants, fully end-to-end encrypted
- - Social account recovery - designate N of M friends who can collaborate to recover your account if you lose your password
+ - Social *account recovery* - designate N of M friends who can collaborate to recover your account if you lose your password
  - Optional use of U2F for securing login